mbrenman/PoloApp/README.md

 PoloApp
 =======

-A navigational assistant - TuftsHack Spring 2014
+A navigational assistant by Matt Brenman and Julian Locke for TuftsHack Spring 2014